teiwei2003/cosmos-sdk/docs/ja/run-node/txs.md

 )

 func simulateTx() error {
-    // --snip--
+   //--snip--

-    // Simulate the tx via gRPC.
+   //Simulate the tx via gRPC.
 We create a new client for the Protobuf Tx
-    // service.
+   //service.
     txClient := tx.NewServiceClient(grpcConn)
-    txBytes := /* Fill in with your signed transaction bytes. */
+    txBytes :=/* Fill in with your signed transaction bytes. */

-    // We then call the Simulate method on this client. grpcRes, err := txClient.Simulate(
+   //We then call the Simulate method on this client.
+    grpcRes, err := txClient.Simulate(
         context.Background(),
         &tx.SimulateRequest{